Nigeria vs Cameroon: Super Falcons coach names strong squad for friendlies

 Super Falcons protest lack of friendlies

-Earlier, Legit.ng reported that the Super Falcons players are reportedly considering staging a protest against the Nigeria Football Federation over accumulated unpaid allowances and lack of friendly games.
+Earlier, Legit.ng reported that the Super Falcons players were reportedly considering staging a protest against the Nigeria Football Federation over accumulated unpaid allowances and lack of friendly games.

 This is coming two weeks after the Super Eagles players boycotted their training during preparations for the 2026 FIFA World Cup play-offs in Morocco.